How Edeva Uses Continuous Aggregations and IoT to Build Smarter Cities

 Learning from this journey, I looked for a solution that plugged the gaps the previous systems couldn’t.
 That is when I found Timescale and discovered that there was a hosted solution.

-We are a small team that creates software with a big impact, and this means that we don’t really have time to put a lot of effort into tweaking and administering every single tool we use, but we still like to have control.
+We are a small team that creates software with a big impact.
+This means that we don’t really have time to put a lot of effort into tweaking and administering every tool we use, but we still like to have control.

 "With Timescale, our developers immediately knew how to use the product because most of them already knew SQL"